ariadne-notes/networking/multicast.md

   - Flood again, prune back, flood again, prune back

 ## PIM Sparse
+Based on RFC4601 - Protocol Independent Multicast Sparse Mode (PIM-SM)
+- Explicit joins everywhere.
+No flooding.
+- LHR, sends a PIM-Join towards the RP, building a (*,G).
-- Discover PIM neighbors
+- Phased
+  - 1. The RPT tree
-- Discover the RP
+    - Receivers sending their (*,G) messages towards the RP.
+    - FHR encapsulates the multicast traffic directly towards the RP.
+    - PIM-Register
+    - RP de-encapsulates the traffic, sending it down the RPT.
+  - 2. Register Stop
-- Tell RP about the source
+    - The RP sends a (S,G) towards the source.
-- Tell RP about recievers
-- Build shortest path tree from sender to recievers through RP
-- Join shortest path tree
+    - When multicast packets start showing up, without encapsulation, the RP sends a Register-Stop.
-- Leave shared tree
+  - 3. SPT tree
+    - LHR requests a (S,G) entry towards it's upstream, until it's joined to the (S,G) tree.
+    - When the LHR starts getting two copies of the traffic, it sends a (S,G,rpt) prune message.
+(A prune specific to the RPT)
+- If two LHRs exist, and duplicate traffic is detected a PIM elections happens.
+  - These Asserts are every 3 minutes.
+  - RPTbit, 0 is preferred and means "has (S,G) tree"
+    - Metric Preference (Administrative Distance)
-- Perform mrib maintainance
+      - Metric
+        - IP address of subnet interface.

+a DR is elected by highest priority, or highest IP in the subnet.
+  - DR sends the PIM join upstream.

+The RP always gets the stream, even if it has no receivers to forward it to.

 #### Shared-Tree (*,G)
-Based on RFC4601 - Protocol Independent Multicast Sparse Mode (PIM-SM)
 - PIM Sparse
   - A single tree is built for each group, regardless of source
     - 3 sources, 1 tree
   - Selects a router as the root of the tree [Rendezvous Point]
   - Multicast sources not on the shared tree encapsulate their data to the RP, which de-encapsulates it, then flows down the tree
-  - If a reciever is on the same subnet as the sending host, it will need to revert to PIM Dense for that segment
+  - If a receiver is on the same subnet as the sending host, it will need to revert to PIM Dense for that segment
   - Shared trees are essential for multiple senders to the same group
   - This isn't always better.
 Shared trees will typically take suboptimal paths through a network
   - Source trees are better distributed, hence they are more robust